WeLoveSpeed/welovespeed.com/_talks/2021/integrateur-heros.md

   video: ~
 en_US:
   title: "Web Performance: be a hero and leverage HTML/CSS"
+  excerpt: >-
+    In order for a site to be fast and fluid, the HTTL/CSS developer is the game master.
+Let's review the classic integration pitfalls, and how to deploy optimizations.
   description: >-
     HTML/CSS devs, roll up your sleeves!